 Four Sub-fields of Anthropology

 Four archaeologists teach in the department.
-Research areas include paleoethnobotany (Wagner) and eastern North America prehistoric and contact-era archaeology (Wagner), historical archaeology of the African Diaspora (Kelly: Africa, Caribbean; Weik: Caribbean, US), and African prehistoric archaeology and ethnoarchaeology (Casey).
-The South Carolina Institute of Archaeology and Anthropology (SCIAA) also has several archaeologists working on prehistoric (King & White) and historic archaeology (DePratter, South) of the Southeast and a very large collection of materials from the state.
+Research areas include paleoethnobotany (Wagner) and eastern North America prehistoric and contact-era archaeology (Wagner), historical archaeology of the African Diaspora (Weik: Caribbean, US), historical archaeology of the 19th century rural landscapes (Jones & Weik), and African prehistoric archaeology and ethnoarchaeology (Casey).
+The South Carolina Institute of Archaeology and Anthropology (SCIAA) also has several archaeologists working on prehistoric (King) and historic archaeology (DePratter, South) of the Southeast and a very large collection of materials from the state.
 Many of our archaeology faculty offer elective courses that complement other subfield offerings.

 Faculty in our program study social discourses in the context of political-economic change and migration in Guatemala, Mexico, and the U.S.; how undocumented migrants navigate shifting immigration enforcement trends in the U.S., Central America, and Mexico; globalization, feminist epistemologies, and valuations of labor in late capitalist contexts; intersection between gender and popular culture in China and Taiwan; women's organizations, Afro-Dominicanness and African American culture and experience in the Dominican Republic and the U.S.; race, inequality and environmental inequality in the U.S. south; the ways eastern band Cherokee living in the Qualla boundary in North Carolina attain economic stability; how power shapes vernacular and biomedical meanings of health, healing and therapeutic practice; socio-cultural legacies of the Soviet Atomic Bomb Project and the political-economy of health in Kazakhstan.